Wednesday, October 31, 2012

 The Poisson GLM for spiking data

-These models are fit by minimizing the negative log-likelihood of the observations, given the vector of regression weights $\mathbf a$ and mean offset parameter $b$:
+These models are fit by minimizing the negative log-likelihood of the observations, given the vector of regression weights a and mean offset parameter b: